bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 problem in a real world scenario.
 Or at least they're not "first order" improvements that you would try on a first pass of a problem.
-If you're optimizing for a 0.1% improvement (e.g. AdWords) then you might want to spend more time with these "second order" improvements to hyperoptimize things.
+If you're optimizing for a 0.1% improvement (e.g. AdWords) then you might want to spend more time with these "second order" improvements to hyper-optimize things.
 Although these experiments are not extensive, they probably point directionally to what you should care about: data and *maybe* better learning schedules.